Bahamas officials search for Dorian survivors as storm heads for Florida, Georgia

 Residents of coastal Florida, Georgia and South Carolina were bracing for Dorian’s approach on Wednesday, with the National Hurricane Center warning the slow-moving storm could make landfall in South or North Carolina Thursday or Friday.

+Georgia Governor Brian Kemp extended a state of emergency to cover 21 counties as the storm tracked north towards its coast.

-Dorian packed sustained winds of 105 miles per hour (165 kph) and was moving north-northwest at 8 mph, as it churned about 95 miles (155 km) east of Daytona Beach, Florida, the NHC said in an 8 a.m.
-EDT (1200 GMT) advisory.
+Dorian packed sustained winds of 105 miles per hour (165 kph) and was moving north-northwest at 8 mph, as it churned about 130 miles (209 km) south-southeast of Jacksonville, Florida, the NHC said in an 9 a.m.
+EDT (1300 GMT) advisory.

 Hurricane-force winds had expanded to 60 miles (100 km) from the storm’s core.